vedderb/bldc/lispBM/README.md

 (f-connect pin-mosi pin-miso pin-sck pin-cs optSpiSpeed)
 ```

 Connect SD-card on pin-mosi, pin-miso, pin-sck and pin-cs.
 The optional argument optSpiSpeed can be used to specify the SPI speed (default 20000 Hz).
 Returns true on success, nil otherwise.

+**NOTE**
+This is only needed if you connect a memory card manually to hardware that does not come with one.
+Hardware such as the [VESC Nanolog](https://www.vesclabs.com/product/vl-nanolog/) already has the memory card connected and initialized, so you can use the file operations right away.

 ---